Okay, let’s hear it one more time.

 Thinking about how you wash your clothes is actually a huge part of that.
 Washing your clothes on an eco-friendly program will make the clothes last longer, keep their shape, and the colors stay bright.

 Most washing machines actually have an eco-friendly program you can use when washing your clothes, but another thing you can do is to wash your clothes at 30 degrees instead of 40 degrees.
-Just by turning the degrees down from 40 to, 30 will actually reduce the use of energy by up to 40%!
+Just turning the degrees down from 40 degrees to 30 degrees will actually reduce the use of energy by up to 40%.

 But not only are you reducing your use of energy by turning the degrees down on your washing machine you are also making your clothes last longer!

-And if you really want to spoil your clothes, let them air dry.
+If you really want to spoil your clothes, let them air dry.
 The dryer can be really harsh on your clothes which will shorten the lifetime of your favorite dress.
 Not very sustainable right?
 So if you have the option to air dry your clothes do it.
 It will also get a much nicer structure and smell.

 All the sustainable fashion tips summed up